 It really depends from the length of your beard and its state.
 Usually longer beards need more oil not only because they cover much more space, but because most of the sebum remains in the facial hair follicle.

-Small amount of 5-10 drops according to your needs is enough in most cases.
+Small amount of 5-10 drops is enough in most cases.

 It’s like men and cologne.
-Some of you want the whole elevator smelling on your Pino Silvestre while others just use the Nivea Mild No Alcohol balsam after their shave.
+Some of you want the whole elevator smelling on your Pino Silvestre while others just use the Nivea Mild No Alcohol balsam.

 How to apply beard oil